Janet (album): Background

 Rumors of a multimillion-dollar bidding war over Jackson's recording contract began to circulate in spring 1991.
 Jet magazine reported: "A recording company has offered in excess of $50 million to sign superstar Janet Jackson to a recording contract, making the 24-year-old singer/songwriter/dancer/actress the key player in one of the hottest bidding wars among today's major record companies."
-Reports indicated that Capitol, Virgin and Atlantic were all bidding for Jackson's contract, as her ties to A&M would soon expire; by March, she had signed with Virgin.
+Reports indicated that Capitol, Virgin, and Atlantic were all bidding for Jackson's contract, as her ties to A&M would soon expire; by March, she had signed with Virgin.
 The New York Times declared "Janet Jackson has signed what is believed to be the most lucrative contract in the history of recording.
 The 24-year-old singer, songwriter and actress signed an exclusive contract with Virgin Records it was announced yesterday."
-Her new contract guaranteed a twenty-two percent royalty payment, in addition to her then-historic signing bonus.
+Her new contract guaranteed a 22 percent royalty payment, in addition to her then-historic signing bonus.
 Chuck Philips of the Los Angeles Times reported that it had been the largest bidding war in recent memory and that "[o]ne reason the bidding was so heavy, various industry observers have noted, was that Jackson-at just 24-is still a relatively fresh face on the pop scene and that her dance-pop style is ideal for today's pop/video climate."
 In addition, her potential as an international superstar proved to be the primary motivation for the label's investment.
-Jeff Ayeroff, co-managing director of Virgin in the US stated: "Janet is a world-class artist and we expect her growth to be enormous."
+Jeff Ayeroff, co-managing director of Virgin in the U.S., stated: "Janet is a world-class artist and we expect her growth to be enormous."
 Chairman Richard Branson spoke with Jackson privately to seal the deal.
 He commented: "A Rembrandt rarely becomes available...
 When it does, there are many people who are determined to get it.
 I was determined."